STORY, from 1849 onwards

-(2) The date of the census was shortly before the opening of the new chapel, and
+(2) The date of the census was shortly before the opening of the new

-cottage, which must have been rather crowded!
+to the adapted cottage, which must have been rather crowded!
 Sunday

 School would have been held in the mornings.

 speech and so ended his ministry.
 However, he continued to attend Beulah

 until his death in 1891, and was buried in the Beulah graveyard.

 there was a religious revival in South Wales and Beulah felt its

 influence.
-In 1860 the membership stood at 49 (the attendance figures in the
+In 1860 the membership stood at 49 (the attendance figures in

-that year a young man from Carmarthen College, John Lloyd
+February of that year a young man from Carmarthen College, John Lloyd

 Jones, was ordained as Beulah’s third minister.
 He was an author and

 poet under the nom-de-plume Clwydwenfro.
-Soon after his arrival it was decided to extend and refurbish the
+Soon after his arrival it was

-1869, when he moved to Dowlais.
+1861.
+He remained in Beulah until October 1869, when he moved to Dowlais.

 From this time on, a prominent figure in the life of the church was John

 Phillips of Cornel-y-waun farm, who was elected Treasurer in October

 1869 and held that office until his death in June 1894.
 He also served

 as a deacon, as precentor, and as Sunday School superintendent, and was

-In 1872 Beulah extended a call to ministry to a student of Brecon College, W
+In 1872 Beulah extended a call to ministry to a student of Brecon

-(tuberculosis) in June 1874.
+die of consumption (tuberculosis) in June 1874.